e98877331/RatioFixer/README.md

     int VIRTUALWIDTH = 768;
     int VIRTUALHEIGHT = 1280;

+#Some problems you may faced when using RatioFixer

+0. When use EditText component, RatioRelativeLayout may being wrong measured after the Ime(input method) keyboard raised. the situation will cause RatioRelativeLayout layout broken. you can set following configure in the acitivty to fix the problem.

+		this.getWindow().setSoftInputMode(WindowManager.LayoutParams.SOFT_INPUT_STATE_ALWAYS_HIDDEN | WindowManager.LayoutParams.SOFT_INPUT_ADJUST_PAN);

+1. You can you followint statement to make text size identical on all devices.

+		mTestBtn.setTextSize(TypedValue.COMPLEX_UNIT_PX,getRatioFixer().getRealValue(60));

 #LICENSE
 Copyright 2013 U9Lab,Industrial Technology Research Institute. <br />
 Licensed under the Apache License, Version 2.0